 Mark has been an Honorary Professor within the Department of Security and Crime Science at University College London since 2008 and teaches annually on an MSc programme focused on Countering Extremism, Terrorism and Organised Crime.
-He is also a Senior Associate Fellow with the UK Police Foundation, a Visiting Senior Fellow at AIPM and a Capacity Building Advisor with the United Nations in Nepal.
+He is also a Visiting Professor at Canterbury Christchurch University in the Centre for Policing Research.

 Mark has been inducted into the Evidence-Based Policing Hall of Fame at George Mason University, USA, he is a Fellow of the New Zealand Institute of Intelligence Professionals and an Ambassador for the AIPIO.